-All law enforcement agencies using the SD Act are required to maintain records relating to the use of surveillance devices and the use of surveillance product.
+All law enforcement agencies using the SD Act are required to maintain records relating to the use of surveillance devices and the use of information obtained through the use of surveillance devices.
 All law enforcement agencies must maintain a register of warrants recording details of all warrants and must provide a report on each warrant or authorisation issued under the SD Act to the Attorney-General.